opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/checkout.com/Hosted-Fields/README.md

 **Note**:
    1. when you create webhook via API, remember put the "Authorization" with  Secret key value in the header.

-   2. the ulr address  in both ways is fetched from our OPF workbench: Notification URL
+   2. the URL address in both ways is fetched from our OPF workbench: Notification URL